go-gorm/caches/README.md

+_This package is a fork of [github.com/go-gorm/caches/v2](https://github.com/go-gorm/caches) that includes a `context.Context` argument in its `Cacher` interface methods._

 # Gorm Caches

 Gorm Caches plugin using database request reductions (easer), and response caching mechanism provide you an easy way to optimize database performance.